Riverscapes/ConfinementTool/ConfinementProject.md

 ## Generate a Confinement Realization (Confining Margins)

 With the inputs loaded into the project, the next step is to generate the Raw Confining State and Confining Margins from the inputs.
 Collectively this step is called a "Confinement Realization" within the project.
-You may have more than one Realizations stored in a Confinement Project.
+You may have more than one Realization stored in a Confinement Project.

 For more information on what this tool is doing, refer to the documentation on the [Confining Margins Tool](ConfinementTool).